jnessier/Bootstrap-Fileselect/README.md

 # Bootstrap-Fileselect
-Bootstrap Fileselect is a jQuery plugin, which creates bootstrap-styled form controls for file uploads, also know as file selects or file input fields, and with some kind of validation and translation support.
+Bootstrap Fileselect is a jQuery plugin, which creates bootstrap-styled form controls for file uploads, also known as file selects or file input fields, and with some kind of validation and translation support.

 ## Requirements
-* jQuery 3.0.0 or higher
+* jQuery 3
-* Bootstrap 4.0.0 or higher
+* Bootstrap 4

 ## Installation
 Download the latest release [here](https://github.com/Neoflow/Bootstrap-Fileselect/releases) and start using it like in the code example below.